Assess, Adapt and Sustain

 Completeness and factors affecting the community workers’ reporting of births and deaths in the countrywide mortality surveillance for action in Mozambique – A peer-reviewed paper describing the completeness of reporting community vital events

-While from the outset an SMSS can designed, financed, and implemented by country governments, often the initial years of setting up the system are externally funded with external technical assistance.
+While from the outset an SMSS can be designed, financed, and implemented by country governments, often the initial years of setting up the system are externally funded with external technical assistance.
 Under such scenarios it is essential that a transition plan is developed to ensure full handover of the system to country leadership and ownership.
-We discuss below lessons learned during the transition process for COMSA/SIS-COVE.
+We discuss below lessons learned during the transition process for Mozambique SIS-COVE.

-Design the system with an eventual transition in mind: Have the intention for transition at project inception informs the choices that are made as the system is developed.
+Design the system with an eventual transition in mind: Having the intention for transition at project inception informs the choices that are made as the system is developed.
 For example, embedding the system with local institutions means it will be better aligned to local structures and have a more secure footing towards sustainability.
-Likewise, leveraging relationships with other ministries/agencies can support institutionalization upon transition.
+Likewise, leveraging relationships with other ministries and agencies can support institutionalization upon transition.

 Approach capacity building strategically for both the program’s immediate needs as well as post-transition management: This will likely require identifying and addressing local capacity needs over the life of the project.